biman-zen/biman-zen.github.io/_posts/2025-12-10-used-vehicle-regression.md

 To simplify modeling, the final dataset included the top 60 used car models as it covers the majority of the dataset.
 ![unique_models]({{"/assets/post_figures/used-car-regression/unique_models_record.png" | relative_url }}){:style="width:50%; height: auto; display: block; margin: 0 auto;"}

+### Modeling
 The down sampled dataset reduces to ~284k rows; reducing the original dataset by nearly 40%.

-### Modeling
-### Modeling
 With a cleaned dataset, the categorical columns were transformed using *OneHotEncoding*.
 This increases the columns of the dataset because the each category becomes its own column.

 The numerical values in the histograms above demonstrate the different scales of each feature.
 The odometer is on the order of 10^5 while, year is on the order of 10^3, and the cylinders is 10^0 order.
 The scale of the features can affect the performance of certain models like linear regression and SVM.
 Below is the transformed columns into a normal distribution using *QuantileTransformer*.
 ![quant_trans]({{"/assets/post_figures/used-car-regression/quant_norm_num_data.png" | relative_url }})